 2.1 Locale and Research Design

-The current study used a descriptive and diagnostic research approach (Upoma et al., 2024, Saha et al., 2024; Hasan et al., 2023;).
-The present study was carried out at Batiaghata and Dumuria upazilas of Khulna district Bangladesh (Fig. 1).
+The study used a descriptive and diagnostic research approach (Upoma et al., 2024, Saha et al., 2024; Hasan et al., 2023;).
+The study was carried out at Batiaghata and Dumuria upazilas of Khulna district, Bangladesh (Fig. 1).
 The study location was selected due to good communication system, easier accessibility and cooperative behavior of the farmers of the selected sites.
 Farmers associated with agricultural activities in the study areas were the target population of the study.
 Disproportionate random sampling technique was applied to select 80 respondents including 40 from each upazilas (Parveen et al., 2023; Hoque et al., 2024).
-Data collection accomplished within four months, ranging from July to October 2019.
+Data were collected from July to October 2019.